chocolate crinkle cookies

-I hope I don’t sound like the boy who cried wolf, but these cookies really are change-your-life amazing.
+I hope I don’t sound like the boy who cried wolf, but these chocolate crinkle cookies really are change-your-life fantastic.
 TRY THEM.

 Chocolate Crinkle Cookies